New York City Civilian Complaint Review Board: History

-Over the years, NYPD officers have come under public scrutiny with allegations of corruption, brutality, excessive use of force, and poor firearm discipline.
-Individual incidents have tended to receive more publicity; a portion of which have been substantiated while others have not (e.g. Lt.
-Charles Becker, the only NYPD officer sentenced to death by electric chair).
-Citizens have wanted participation in reviewing complaints against the police as early as the Progressive Era.
-However, little progress was achieved in the first half of the twentieth century.
-When citizens do make a complaint, they may face reprisal from the police.
-Citizens might be arrested, accused of falsifying charges against them, and there was no oversight to substantiate any complaints or accusations of police misconduct.
+Over the years, NYPD officers have come under public scrutiny on account of allegations of corruption, brutality, excessive use of force, and poor firearm discipline.
+Individual incidents have periodically attracted public attention, among them the case of Lt.
+Charles Becker, the only NYPD officer sentenced to death by electric chair.
+Public demand for civilian participation in reviewing police complaints dates back to the Progressive Era.
+However, little progress was made during the first half of the twentieth century; complainants frequently faced police reprisal, including the risk of arrest on falsified charges.
+There was no independent oversight to investigate complaints of police misconduct.

-During 1953, the Civilian Complaint Review Board (CCRB) was created.
-In 1950, eighteen organizations formed the "Permanent Coordination Committee on Police and Minority Groups" to lobby the city to address overall police misconduct and "police misconduct in their relations with Puerto Ricans and Negros specifically."
-The NYPD established the CCRB in response to the coalition's demands.
-A committee of three deputy police commissioners was tasked to investigate into civilian complaints.
-The board was given greater authority under Mayor Robert Wagner in 1955, but the board remained governed within the NYPD; police officers investigated into the complaints and the deputy commissioners decided upon recommendation of discipline based on the investigation.
+In 1953, the NYPD established the original Civilian Complaint Review Board (CCRB) in response to lobbying from the 'Permanent Coordination Committee on Police and Minority Groups,' a coalition of eighteen organizations formed in 1950 to address systemic misconduct against minority communities.
+A committee of three deputy police commissioners was tasked with investigating civilian complaints.
+The board was given greater authority under Mayor Robert Wagner in 1955, but the board remained governed within the NYPD; police officers investigated the complaints and the deputy commissioners decided upon recommendation of discipline based on the investigation.
 The CCRB remained under NYPD jurisdiction without civilian oversight.

-In 1965, Mayor John Lindsay appointed former federal judge Lawrence E. Walsh to investigate and consult with the NYPD to make improvements to the department.
+In 1965, Mayor John Lindsay appointed former federal judge Lawrence E. Walsh to review and recommend improvements to the department.
 He recommended that members of the general public, non-police officers, be given substantial authority in any new civilian complaint review board.
-Walsh’s work had a focus on modernization of the NYPD, but also encouraged the board to have civilian representation to instill public confidence that civilian complaints will be managed impartially.
+Walsh's report focused on modernizing the NYPD and recommended civilian representation on the board to ensure public confidence that complaints would be handled impartially.
 Lindsay eventually formed a search committee, headed by former Attorney General Herbert Brownell, to find civilian candidates to serve on the CCRB.
 John Cassese (president of the Patrolmen's Benevolent Association), did not welcome civilian presence on the board.
-Cassese said, "I’m sick and tired of giving in to minority groups with their whims and their gripes and shouting."
-After much debate-and opposition to the proposal from the Patrolmen's Benevolent Association—Mayor Lindsay decided to appoint four civilians to the reconstituted board.
-Eventually the committee found four candidates and appointed them as part of the board.
-It is the first time in NYC’s history that people not involved with the NYPD reviewed the investigations of complaints against officers.
-It would not last long.
+Cassese said, "I'm sick and tired of giving in to minority groups with their whims and their gripes and shouting."
+After much debate, and despite strong opposition from the Patrolmen's Benevolent Association, Mayor Lindsay appointed four civilians to the reconstituted board—the first time in the city's history that people outside the NYPD had reviewed investigations of complaints against officers.
+The arrangement would not last long.